-The term 'Rules' refers to a body of works produced by NABERS that specify what must be examined, tested and documented when an Assessor conducts a rating.
-Wherever the term is used in this document from Chapter 4 onwards, it refers to this particular document, NABERS The Rules - Energy and Water for Offices.
-Wherever the document NABERS The Rules - Metering and Consumption is referred to, the title is also mentioned.
+The term 'Rules' refers to a body of works produced by NABERS that specify what needs to be examined, tested and documented when an Assessor conducts a rating.
+Wherever the term is used in this document from Chapter 3 onwards, it refers to this document, NABERS Rules - Energy and Water for Offices.
+Other Rules documents mentioned in the text are distinguished from the present document by the inclusion of their title.